 So, what did New Horizons discover?
-From ice volcanoes to still evolving geology, vote up the coolest Pluto discoveries New Horizons has sent back to NASA!
+From ice volcanoes to still evolving geology, vote up the coolest Pluto discoveries New Horizons has sent back to NASA.

 Pluto Shouldn't Have An Atmosphere, But It Does

 Because Pluto is so small, it doesn't have enough gravity to keep nitrogen particles from being blown away by the sun's ultraviolet rays.
-The dwarf planet has been around for four billion years, and any atmosphere it had should have dissipated after around 10 thousand years.
+The dwarf planet has been around for 4 billion years, and any atmosphere it had should have dissipated after around 10 thousand years.
 It's thought that an internal heat source, likely radioactive, has been replenishing Pluto's nitrogen.
 The nitrogen-rich atmosphere also extends much higher than Earth's, at some 1,000 miles and creates a twilight effect.

 Pluto's Largest Moon May Once Have Had Water, TooCharon, half Pluto's diameter, is turning out to be almost as fascinating as Pluto itself.
 Rather than being essentially a crater-battered rock out in the Kuiper Belt, New Horizon photos reveal it to have a violent history reflected in canyons, mountain ranges and fractured regions.
 It may even once have had an underground water system that turned into ice and cracked the surface wide open.